openebs-archive/openebs-docs/docs/FAQ.md

 ## What is the default OpenEBS retention policy?

-The default retention is the same used by the K8s.
+The default retention is the same used by K8s.
 For dynamically provisioned PersistentVolumes, the default reclaim policy is “Delete”.
 This means that a dynamically provisioned volume is automatically deleted when a user deletes the corresponding PersistentVolumeClaim.

-## How to setup OpenEBS using Ansible?
-This section provides instructions on how to perform the OpenEBS on-premise deployment.
-Detailed explanation is available at [On premise deployment](https://github.com/openebs/openebs-docs/blob/v0.5.3/docs/on_premise_solutions.md).

-## How to launch Kubernetes dashboard on local machine?
-OpenEBS provides vagrant boxes with prepackaged Kubernetes images.
-The procedure for launching Kubernetes dashboard is available at [Kubernetes UI](https://github.com/openebs/openebs/blob/v0.5/k8s/vagrant/README.md).

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->